 As I’ve mentioned earlier that there several jet streams in our atmosphere.
 These streams can be divided into two categories – the polar jet and the subtropical jet.

-You should know that the southern hemisphere and northern hemisphere each have polar and subtropical jets.
+You should know that the southern hemisphere and northern hemispheres each have polar and subtropical jets.

-Polar Jet: The jet that is formed in the polar region is generally termed as polar jets.
+The jet that is formed in the polar region is generally termed a polar jet.
 These jets are commonly known as the mid-latitude jets in North America as they occur over that latitude.

-Subtropical Jet: Similarly, the jet located in the subtropical region is known as subtropical jet.
+Similarly, the jet located in the subtropical region is known as the subtropical jet.